Starfoil/encrypto-gray/README.md

 # encrypto-gray
 A small Python script for encrypting a directory using a 32-bit deterministic RSA encryption scheme.

+DISCLAIMER: This project is for fun, don't actually use it for real encryption.

 ## Usage
 Place the required files into a local directory.
 Run the script <b>encrypto-run.py</b> and all accessible files within the directory will be rsa-encrypted with a generated rsa-encryption key of 32-bit.
 The public key and 32-bit rsa-decryption